Top 6 Ways to Improve Retail Execution Management with Mobile Apps

 - Expensive third-party services to provide this information

-- Inconsistent retail audit processes between stores or territories
+- Inconsistent retail audit processes between chains or territories

 - High fuel and staffing costs